bevyengine/bevy/release-content/migration-guides/schedule_cleanup.md

 - `ScheduleGraph::system_at`: Use `ScheduleGraph::systems` and `Systems::index` (`systems[key]`).
 - `ScheduleGraph::systems`: Use `ScheduleGraph::systems` and `Systems::iter`.

+The following enum variants were replaced:

+- `ScheduleBuildError::HierarchyRedundancy` with `ScheduleBuildError::Elevated(ScheduleBuildWarning::HierarchyRedundancy)`
+- `ScheduleBuildError::Ambiguity` with `ScheduleBuildError::Elevated(ScheduleBuildWarning::Ambiguity)`

 The following functions were removed:

 - `NodeId::index`: You should match on and use the `SystemKey` and `SystemSetKey` instead.